CodeURJC-FW-2025-26/webapp02/README.md

 #### Izan Calle Feijoo

-In practice 2 my mainwork was to add functionalities that weren't added previously, such as deletin recipies.
+In practice 2 my mainwork was to add functionalities that weren't added previously, such as deleting recipies.
 I added a feedback system to improve the user experience, fixed minor bugs and finished the style of the webpage to match the rest of the aesthetics of the webpage.

 5 most important commits: